Skip to main content

 Static logos still work.
 But animated ones work harder.
 They pull attention, tell a story, and give your brand personality in seconds.
 If you want to stand out in a sea of sameness, movement matters.

-And if you want a team that can create those animations with meaning and quality, pair up with AnimatedVideos.co.
+And if you want a team that can create those animations with meaning and quality, pair up with animated-videos.local/.
 Because your logo doesn’t just represent your brand.
 It should move like it means it.